Derek Chauvin: Misconduct complaints

-Chauvin had 18 complaints on his official record, two of which ended in discipline, including official letters of reprimand.
+Chauvin had 18 complaints on his official record, two of which ended in discipline, specifically letters of reprimand.

-On October 29, 2006, he was involved in the killing of Native American Wayne Reyes, who pointed a shotgun at them, by 23 gunshots.
+On October 29, 2006, Chauvin was one of a group of six officers who opened fire on Wayne Reyes, shooting 43 rounds in four seconds, killing him.
+Police reported that he had pulled out a shotgun when they stopped his vehicle, responding to a report that he had stabbed his girlfriend and a friend and fled in his truck.
+Reyes was a member of the Leech Lake Ojibwe Band.
+The officers were placed on administrative leave for one week; a grand jury in 2007 decided against charging any of the officers, determining that the police use of force in the case was justified.

-On May 24, 2008, Chauvin was responding to a domestic violence call about 21-year-old black man Ira Latrell Toles by the mother of his baby.
-He broke down the bathroom door and nearly killed unarmed Toles by beating him with his pistol and then shooting him twice at close range after he allegedly reached for an officers gun.
+On May 24, 2008, Chauvin was responding to a domestic violence call about 21-year-old Black man Ira Latrell Toles by the mother of his child.
+After Toles locked himself in a bathroom, Chauvin forced his way in and attempted to hit Toles's head with the butt of his gun.
+Police reports stated that Toles reached for an officer's gun and then Chauvin shot him twice in the stomach.
+Toles told The Daily Beast that he fought back in self-defense but was too disoriented to reach the gun.

 On August 8, 2011, Chauvin was involved in the shooting of 23-year-old Alaskan Native American man Leroy Martinez in the torso by fellow officer Terry Nutter.
 Eyewitness accounts contradicted the police's claim that Martinez was armed when he was shot.
-According to them and Martinez himself he had already dropped his gun and held his arms in the air but the police shot him nonetheless.
+According to them and Martinez himself, Martinez had already dropped his gun and held his arms in the air but the police shot him nonetheless.
 The three officers returned to work after a standard three-day administrative leave.
 After investigating the incident, the then Minneapolis Police Chief Timothy Dolan stated that the police officers acted "appropriately and courageously".